Login

 Furner, 51, is set to take over a company that operates more than 10,750 stores in 19 countries, 4,606 of which are in the United States.
 Recently, Walmart has been buying malls and shopping centers, part of a trend as chains look to secure space in a tight retail market.

-The 59-year-old McMillon has served as Walmart CEO and president since 2014.
+In the case of Walmart, the 59-year-old McMillon has served as CEO and president since 2014.
 He's guided the chain through the expansion of its grocery business and distribution network as it developed its online platform to counter e-commerce behemoth Amazon.
 He will continue as an adviser to the retailer for the next year, Walmart said.

 "His tenure has been marked by incredible growth," said Allyson Park, Walmart chief communications officer and senior vice president, in a social media post on LinkedIn.
 During McMillon's tenure as CEO, Walmart's stock market value has risen from roughly $250 billion to about $825 billion, she added.